Follow on twitter

 This is the way I feel I can help with that as my interest in Japanese titles increases, I will find more gems to try and have the community to translate.
 I Just want to use any thing at my disposal to improve the system as a whole.

-WISPARTAN: I could not agree more what you just said, I think industry leans to heavily on AAA budget games these days, which means smaller titles get less of a chance to be published.
-Especially constant milked titles year after year of the same releases.
+I could not agree more what you just said I think gaming industry leans to heavily on AAA budget games these days which means smaller titles get less of a chance to get Published.

-So let’s move on what happening recently with new fan movement started of 1st Decemeber with Dreamcast Petition and my Article “Shenmue & Dreamcast Intertwined Fate” which the petition has now reached 31K signs.
+So let’s move on with what has been happening recently with new fan movement which started on the 1st Decemeber with the Dreamcast Petition and my Article “Shenmue & Dreamcast Intertwined Fate” the petition has now reached 33K petition signs.

-Question: Do you think latest Kick-Starter funding for “Shenmue 3 ” rekindled the fan movement which wants Sega create console for there games?
+Do you think latest Kick-Starter funding for “Shenmue 3 ” has rekindled the fan movement which wants Sega create console for there games?

 Well I would say its certainly something we could all hope for but in practicality…

 I just don’t see it happening, even if it had, is Sega now, what they were?
 Not really.